-Edward was summoned to France to pay homage to the new King Charles IV in respect of his lands in Gascony.
+King Charles IV of France summoned Edward to France to pay homage in respect of his lands in Gascony.

 Charles IV invaded Gascony.
 Edward had around 4,500 soldiers stationed there but knew that this would not be enough to fight Charles IV.

-Edward II crossed the English Channel in order to pay homage to King Charles IV of France
+Prince Edward crossed the English Channel in order to pay homage to King Charles IV of France.

-Isabella did not return to England but instead remained in France with Roger Mortimer who had been exiled from England.
+Isabella had not returned to England but instead had remained in France with Roger Mortimer who had been exiled from England.
 The two had become lovers at some point.

 Those nobles who continued to oppose Edward gathered around Isabella and Mortimer in France.